Kernel Learning for High-Resolution Time-Frequency Distribution: The Proposed Kernel Learning Based TFD

-As a result, weighted multi-channel output can be defined as below:
+As a result, the weighted output in the $n$-th skipping weighted Conv module can be obtained via (\ref{spleq6}) to (\ref{spleq9}):

-where $\otimes$ denotes the channel-wise operator to realize proper direction selection at each TF point.
-Thanks to the squeeze-and-excitation operation, channels dependencies can be attained as well which further improves performance.
-From the viewpoint of parameter reduction, we make the choice of the $1 \times 1$ convolution kernel to achieve channel fusion, and the sum of all channels in (\ref{eq9}) leads to a smoothed WVD, i.e., a CT-free high-resolution TFD.
+where $n=1,2,\cdots,N$, and element-wise weights realize proper direction selection at each TF point.
+On the basis of the 2D Conv block with skipping operator, the BAM can attain channel and spatial dependencies as well, which further improves TF resolution and eliminates CTs.

+From the viewpoint of parameter reduction, we make the choice of a 2D Conv block and a $1 \times 1$ convolutional kernel to conduct channel fusion on $\zeta^{(N)}_{\text{sw}} \in \mathbb{R}^{C \times K \times K}$ in (\ref{spleq10}), and the sum of all channels leads to a high-resolution and CT-free TFD, as illustrated in Fig. \ref{fig1}.